siegeon/magic.lambda.scheduler/README.md

 * `x.units` - Units can be one of _"seconds"_, _"minutes"_, _"hours"_, _"days"_, _"weeks"_ or _"months"_ - And
 `x` can be any integer value.
-* `MM.dd.HH.mm.ss` - Where the entities are in sequence months, days in month, hour, minute and second.
+* `MM.dd.HH.mm.ss` - Where the entities are in sequence months, days in months, hour, minute and second.
 * `ww.HH.mm.ss` - Where the entities are weekdays, hour, minute and second.

-Notice, months, days in months, and weekdays can have double asterix (\*\*) as their values, implying _"whatever value"_.
+Notice, MM, dd, and ww can have double asterix (\*\*) as their values, implying _"whatever value"_.
-MM, dd and ww can also have multiple values, separated by the pipe character (|), to provide multiple values for these entities.
+MM, dd and ww can also have multiple values, separated by the pipe character (|), to provide multiple values for these types.
 See examples of this further below in this documentation.

 ### Intervals

-Evaluating your task every second/minute/hour can be done by using something such as the following.
+Evaluating your task every second/minute/hour/etc can be done by using something such as the following.

 ```
 wait.tasks.create:task-id